-If a prescription drug, vehicle component, or other consumer product has caused an injury to you or a loved one, you may be wondering what happens when a product is carefully designed, manufactured and marketed, but is dangerous nonetheless.
-Must a manufacturer, distributor, or seller of the product bear responsibility?
-The answer depends in part on whether the product falls within very specific guidelines to qualify as an "unavoidably unsafe product."
-If a product is found to be unavoidably unsafe then it is not a defective product, even though it might cause injury.
+If a medication, car part, or other consumer product has injured you or a loved one, you may wonder what happens when a product is carefully designed, manufactured, and marketed, but is still dangerous.
+Is the manufacturer, distributor, or seller of the product responsible for the injury?
+The answer depends, in part, on whether the product falls within specific guidelines to qualify as an "unavoidably unsafe product."
+If a product is found to be unavoidably unsafe then it’s not a defective product, even if it causes injury.

 Is the Product Defective?

 A product can be defective in 3 main ways: